alwinantony29/Blogified/README.md

+# Blogified

+## Objective
-## node.js and express for backend, react with vite as frontend framework & mongodb for database
+The objective was to develop a full stack MERN application that allows users to write blogs and share it with the world Used node.js and express for backend, react with vite as frontend and mongodb for database

 # how to run
 - clone the repo